davidhenty/PythonHPCprep/README.md

 [instructions on the Software Carpentries website](https://swcarpentry.github.io/python-novice-inflammation/setup.html).

+If you are a Windows user, note that during installation you should make sure you check the box **Add Anaconda to my PATH environment variable**.

 We will not be using the same material as the Software Carpentries course, but to test your installation you can follow the instructions to "Obtain lesson materials", open `swc-python/Untitled.ipynb` in a